 In 2020 I wrote that brands needed to adjust their strategies to stay agile in the early days of the pandemic.
-Two years on, the pandemic is not neatly a thing of the past, but it’s also no longer the unique challenge it was then.
+Nearly three years on, the pandemic is not neatly a thing of the past, but the challenges have changed.
 Brands have had to adapt to new realities and will continue having to plan for what’s next in order to keep their audiences engaged and their brands front and center.

-Economic headwinds are nothing new and the second half of this year will be challenging.
+Economic headwinds are nothing new and we’ll continue to manage them as we shift into the new year.
 Brands will be pushed to think differently, and marketers will be tasked with maintaining awareness and driving quality leads amid the turbulence.
 More than ever, it’s critical that marketers not fly blind.
 Insight into your data and alignment of your tone and message to customers and in communication across channels will be essential as brands navigate a difficult economic landscape.

 Headwinds don’t last forever and this too will pass.
 If we have learned anything from the previous downturns it’s that momentum is key — stay active, focused and lean into those programs that are showing resolve and results.

 Back in 2020 I read a Crunchbase article about the precautions and difficult decisions leaders needed to take to prepare for the ripple effects of the pandemic.
 The focus was on survival, but I wondered if the best teams could do more — what if we could come out of it stronger?
 I think of this as “planning for the rebound.”